 Trade Mark Agent

-Registration procedures for Trade Mark Agents setting up in business in Ireland
+Registration process for Trade Mark Agents in Ireland

 A person who resides in the EEA and has a place of business in the EEA; possesses the prescribed educational and professional qualifications; and complies with the prescribed conditions is eligible for registration in the register.